Q: Why Open Source?

 Q: Why is there a focus on nurses?

-A: Four million strong in the U.S., nurses are innate innovators, and their proximity to patients offers a unique vantage point to identify the root of many healthcare problems and form solutions.
-With nurses’ unique perspective on the frontlines of care, especially during these tumultuous times, it is vital that we unlock this knowledge and potential to better manage the pandemic and improve human health.
+A: Nurses are innate innovators, and with four million strong across the U.S., their proximity to patients offers a unique vantage point from which to identify the root of many healthcare problems and generate viable solutions.
+With nurses’ unique perspective on the front lines of care, especially during these tumultuous times, it is vital that we unlock this knowledge and potential to better manage the pandemic and improve human health.

-Q: Why is NurseHack4Health focused on Pandemic Management – Improving Education & Communication?
+Q: Why is NurseHack4Health focused on Improving Access to Care?

-Q: Is the hackathon open to people outside of nurses and technology?
+Q: Is the hackathon open to people outside of nursing and technology?

 A: Absolutely!
+Every perspective is important, from the clinicians caring for patients, to the support staff in hospitals and clinics, to family members.
+We are looking for all the unsung heroes and budding entrepreneurs!
 If you believe your knowledge or experience can contribute to these challenges, please register!

 Q: Is there any cost to participating in the virtual hackathon?

 A: No. Our sponsor organizations have donated both resources and labor to make this event possible.
-We feel our hackers, mentors, and judges are likewise contributing their time, knowledge, and skills to build solutions that will help nurses and patients on the frontlines of the COVID-19 pandemic.
+Our Hackers, Coaches and Panelists are likewise contributing their time, knowledge and skills to build solutions that will help improve patient care outcomes and care delivery.

 Q: How do I participate?

-A: Complete the registration, download Microsoft Teams, and join the activities on Fri, November 13th at 7:00pm EST via the link in your registration confirmation email.
+A: Complete the registration, download Microsoft Teams and join the activities on Friday, May 14 at 6:00 PM EST via the link in your registration confirmation email.

 Q: Do I need an idea to participate in the Hackathon?

-A: We rarely have a shortage of ideas from other hackers so you only need to come with your experience and knowledge around the technology or the topic.
+A: We rarely have a shortage of ideas from other Hackers so you only need to come with your experience and knowledge around the topic or technology.
 The teams will work together to ideate creative solutions!